-If you believe you may have come into contact with someone who tested positive for COVID-19, you should contact the MU Student Health Center or your own provider.
+If you believe you may have come into contact with someone who tested positive for COVID-19, you should contact the MU Student Health Center or your own health care provider.
 Do not come to campus if you believe you may have contracted the virus.

 If you become aware of someone else’s positive test

-First, do not share any personal or personally identifying information about the individual.
+Do not share any personal or personally identifying information about the individual.
 This is prohibited under federal privacy laws.